 Day 9 - Alpuseni Mountains

-The next stop on our journey is the Apuseni mountains.
-A very old region with extremely remote villages.
-Some of them villages are still frozen in time with old houses and archaic family life.
-This is your chance to discover a region that is away from the tourist routes and can give you a true, unadultered look at traditional Romanian life.
+The next stop on our journey is the Apuseni mountains; a traditional region with extremely remote villages.
+Many villages here are still frozen in time with old houses and archaic family life.
+This is your chance to discover a region that is away from the tourist routes and can give you a true, unadultered view of traditional Romanian life.

 Day 10 - Alpuseni Mountains